matthewjosephtaylor/mjt-thoughts/monad/morality-monads-politics.md

 [Monad](https://en.wikipedia.org/wiki/Monad).

-In programming, a Monad is useful in instances where the _value_ of a thing is dependant on _context_.
+In programming, a Monad is useful in instances where the _value_ of a thing is dependant on _context_, which is how I discovered it.
+But to be clear it is a _mathematical_ concept that was discovered by mathematicians first, but found to be useful for a certain style of programming.

-One can _kind_ of think of it like programming with _imaginary numbers_ where the _real_ numbers correspond with the _real_ world, and the _imaginary_ numbers correspond with some _pure imaginary_ world (like say mathematics).
+One can _kind_ of think of it like programming with _imaginary numbers_ where the _real_ numbers correspond with the _real_ world, and the _imaginary_ numbers correspond with some _pure imaginary_ world (like say the world of mathematics).
 Monads are a sort of gateway that allows the _imaginary_ world to influence the _real_ world.

 It is of course arbitrary which world one wants to call 'imaginary' vs 'real'.
 The basic idea is to 'combine' the two worlds together in a way that allows for